 Child labor: an American history by Hugh D. Hindman — This book considers the issue of child labor as a social and economic problem in America from an historical perspective — as it was found in major American industries and occupations, including coal mines, cotton textile mills and sweatshops, in the early 1900s.

 Death in the Haymarket: a story of Chicago, the first labor movement, and the bombing that divided guilded age America by James Green — On May 4, 1886, a bomb exploded at a Chicago labor rally, wounding dozens of policemen, seven of whom eventually died.
-Coming in the midst of the largest national strike Americans had ever seen, the bombing created mass hysteria and led to a sensational trial, which culminated in four controversial executions.
-This history recounts the rise of the first great labor movement in the wake of the Civil War, and brings to life the epic 20-year battle for the eight-hour workday.
+Coming in the midst of the largest national strike Americans had ever seen, the bombing created mass hysteria and led to a sensational trial.
+This history recounts the rise of the first great labor movement , and brings to life the epic 20-year battle for the eight-hour workday.